COQ8A

-aarF domain containing kinase 3 is a protein that in humans is encoded by the ADCK3 gene.
+Atypical kinase COQ8A, mitochondrial is a protein that in humans is encoded by the COQ8A gene (previously ADCK3).
+COQ8A is an atypical kinase that is involved in the production of Coenzyme Q, which is an important coenzyme used in aerobic cellular respiration.

 This gene encodes a mitochondrial protein similar to yeast ABC1, which functions in an electron-transferring membrane protein complex in the respiratory chain.
 It is not related to the family of ABC transporter proteins.
 Expression of this gene is induced by the tumor suppressor p53 and in response to DNA damage, and inhibiting its expression partially suppresses p53-induced apoptosis.
 Alternatively spliced transcript variants have been found; however, their full-length nature has not been determined.